 “Because you are Kryptonian, or at least part of you is, and it is your fight,” replied Orion.
 “The Justice League have their hands full at the present, and there is no one left.”

 “And because you can’t get involved directly,” said Karen, sighing.
 “Here we go again, playing the pawn in someone else’s games.”
 Karen walked toward the bedroom of her apartment and said, “Find Batman; tell him to meet me.
 He’ll know where.”

 “You’re as subtle as a hydrogen bomb.
 Fly around Gotham a few times, and he’ll find you,” Karen said.

 “We do not have time for your games, Kara Zor-El.”

 “This is no game.
 I need to arrange for transportation to Rokyn right now, and Superman and Batman are the only two I know of who can do that,” Karen said.

-“What do you plan to do while I run around this planet looking for a man who thinks he’s a myth?”
+“What do you plan to do while I run around this planet looking for a man who dresses up as a bat?”

 “Preparing for the trip.
-If I were you, I would check the attitude before Batman does it for you,” Karen said with a slight smile.
+And, if I were you, I would check the attitude before Batman does it for you,” Karen said with a slight smile.

-“Not likely,” Orion huffed as he flew out the hole he had made in the wall.
+“Not likely,” Orion huffed as he flew out through the hole he had made in the wall.

 Karen walked into her bedroom and pushed a hidden panel aside.
 She had hoped never to see it again, but there hung the armor of Lady Death.